hyperledger-cacti/cacti/CONVENTIONS.md

 ### Signing

-All commits must be signed: `git commit -S`
+All commits must be signed: `git commit -s`
 DCO (Developer Certificate of Origin) is enforced.

 ### PR Workflow